 You might not use the full power of your newsletter if you JUST send your blog posts, and I agree that you will most of the time see better results if you offer some exclusive information to your subscribers as well.
 But some people DO subscribe to blog posts via newsletter for the simple reason that they like to get the new posts to their inbox. – I am one of these persons.
 I do subscribe to blogs because I like to read them and I want to know what topics they covered.
 And when I like the topic I open the newsletter and click on the link.

-In addition, your newsletter can easily grow into one of your most important traffic sources – and it will be very high converting traffic source.
+In addition, your newsletter can easily grow into one of your most important traffic sources – and it will be a very high converting traffic source.

 3. Quick Tips And Tricks

-In addition to sending new blog posts, you can use the newsletter to provide additional value in form of some quick tips and tricks.
+In addition to sending new blog posts, you can use the newsletter to provide additional value in the form of some quick tips and tricks.
 If you discovered a new tool or a trick that got you great results, but maybe the information is not BIG enough to turn it into a blog post.
 If if is valuable: Send out a newsletter, your subscribers will be thankful for a quick tip.

 4. An old blog post